 When you say small space workout – what do you mean?
 Well think about a prisoner who is trying to workout.
 Many times, a prisoner is locked down in a tiny jail cell for hours on end and only if on good behavior has the luxury of going out into the prison yard (where most stabbings and beatings occur).
 So a prisoner must get creative in order to build up their strength to stay alive in the hell hole of prison life.

 Ditto for the Navy SEAL.
 In case you have lived under a rock for the last 5 years and are not sure what a SEAL is – it stands for SEA Air Land and are one of the greatest Special Forces fighters this planet has ever seen.
-Ask the Somali pirates, Osama Bin Laden and the Taliban as these bad guys were hunted like pigs in the south Georgia swamps.
+Ask the Somali pirates, Osama Bin Laden and the Taliban as these bad guys were hunted and defeated in many battles.

 So the SEALs are cramped up for days on end in the belly of cramped ships, submarines and forward bases with tight quarters and less than hospitable conditions.
 But the SEAL knows at all times that he must remain in peak condition and sharpen his body and mind like a K-bar knife ready for the battle.